The Schmid Factor edit page

 u v w | h k l CRSS

-The above computation can be easily extended to a list of tension directions
+The above computation can be easily extended to a list of tension directions.
+This allows us to display the maximum Schmid factor over all slip systems as a function of the tension direction.

 % define a grid of tension directions